-I’m a thirty-something writer, struggler, and restless wanderer named Thomas Mark Zuniga – TMZ, if you will.
+I’m a thirty-something writer, struggler, and wanderer named Thomas Mark Zuniga – TMZ, if you will.

-Or, if you won’t, Tom works too; that’s what most people call me.
+Or if you won’t for all the connotations with that awful entertainment tabloid site, Tom works too; that’s what most people call me.

-I grew up near Philadelphia where family and belonging and life felt perfect.
-Like my own personal Eden.
+I grew up near Philadelphia where family and belonging and life melded into something that felt perfect.
+Something like my own personal Eden.

-Then I moved to Georgia at 12.
-And I learned of life beyond Eden.
+Then I moved to northeast Georgia at 12 — and I learned of life beyond Eden.

 A quiet kid only made quieter by acne and an 800-mile move from all he’d ever known, I endured bullying and isolation throughout middle school and high school.
 After graduating with an English degree from the University of Georgia in 2009, I despaired over my direction in life.